Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Channel Choice: Paper Has Not Disappeared

-One of the assumptions in digital transformation is that everything will become app-first, and physical artefacts will fade.
+One assumption in digital transformation is that everything will become app-first, and physical artefacts will fade.

 Dom’s view is more practical: clients are different, and paper still has a place when it helps someone feel confident and in control.